meteorbelt/belt-jade-handlebars/README.md

       "tag": "v0.1.0"
     },
 ```
+If your `.jade` files are not rendering after installation, check your `.meteor/packages` file to confirm that `belt-jade-handlebars` has been added.
+In some situations meteorite does not appended it.

+---

 Write the templates in your [Meteor](https://github.com/meteor/meteor) Application using [Handlebars](http://github.com/wycats/handlebars.js) and [Jade](https://github.com/visionmedia/jade) instead of HTML and Handlebars.